 Let us verify that the major physicalist positions about the mental processes satisfy Principle PM.
-Blackmore and Trościanko say "Materialism includes identity theory (which makes mental states identical with brain states) and functionalism (which equates mental states with functional states) " [13].
+Blackmore and Trościanko say "Materialism includes identity theory (which makes mental states identical with brain states) and functionalism (which equates mental states with functional states)" [11].

 We start with functionalism, the position that only the function and the causal relations matter, and the particular implementation is irrelevant.
-More precisely, "functionalist theories take the identity of a mental state to be determined by its causal relations to sensory stimulation, other mental states, and behavior" [49].
-According to Piccinini, "[t]o a first approximation, functionalism is the metaphysical view that mental states are individuated by their functional relations with mental inputs. outputs, and other mental states" [60].
-Searle characterizes it briefly as "Mental states are defined by their causal relations" [70].
-According to Goff [34], "[b]ehaviorists or functionalists believe that the nature of a mental state can be completely captured in causal terms. structuralists generalize this model to the whole of reality, resulting in a kind of metaphysical behaviorism.
+More precisely, "functionalist theories take the identity of a mental state to be determined by its causal relations to sensory stimulation, other mental states, and behavior" [39].
+According to Piccinini, "[t]o a first approximation, functionalism is the metaphysical view that mental states are individuated by their functional relations with mental inputs, outputs, and other mental states" [47].
+Searle characterizes it briefly as "Mental states are defined by their causal relations" [54].
+According to Goff [28], "[b]ehaviorists or functionalists believe that the nature of a mental state can be completely captured in causal terms.
+Causal structuralists generalize this model to the whole of reality, resulting in a kind of metaphysical behaviorism.
 Things are not so much beings as doings.
 Pure physicalism is a form of this view."
 If we can represent the functions and causal relations like the flowchart of an algorithm or a process, we treat each block and even the algorithm or the process itself as a black box.
 But any implementation of the functions and the causal relations is done in practice as a process, so Principle PM holds for functionalism.
-Moreover, functionalism relies only on classical relations and functions, so it supports Claim R+.
+Moreover, functionalism relies only on classical relations and functions, so it supports Claim \mathbb{R}^+ .

-Computationalism asserts, in addition, that the relations between inputs and outputs are computational [60].
-Searle describes the strong Artificial Intelligence thesis as "Mental states are computational states" [70].
-Piccinini [60] says that "[c]omputationalism [...] is precisely the hypothesis that the functional relations between mental inputs, outputs, and internal states are computational.
+Computationalism asserts, in addition, that the relations between inputs and outputs are computational [47].
+Searle describes the strong Artificial Intelligence thesis as "Mental states are computational states" [54].
+Piccinini [47] says that "[c]omputationalism [...] is precisely the hypothesis that the functional relations between mental inputs, outputs, and internal states are computational.
 Computationalism per se is neutral on whether those computational relations constitute the nature of mental states."
-Here, for simplicity and because this became the general usage, by computationalism I understand only the "strong" version of computationalism, according to which mental states reduce to computation.
-This strong computationalism can therefore be characterized as the position supporting Claim \mathbb{R}^{++} .
-Since we focus on physicalism, according to Claim R, functionality is implemented as a physical process, which is a succession of states, and a function like (1) relates the underlying physical state to the mental state.
+Here, for simplicity and because this became the general usage, by computationalism I understand only the physicalist version of computationalism.
+It can therefore be characterized as the position supporting Claim \mathbf{R}^{++} .
+Since we focus on physicalism, according to Claim R, functionality is implemented as a physical process, which is a succession of states, and a function like (1)relates the underlying physical state to the mental state.
 Hence, both functionalism and computationalism admit a relation between the physical correlate and the corresponding mental state like in eq.
 (1).
 This should not be a surprise, since from Metaprinciple DS follows that any physicalist theory of mind has to imply such a relation.